ahdinosaur/read-audio/README.md

 #### stability: experimental

-read audio as a stream of typed arrays.
+read audio as a stream of typed ndarrays.

 currently uses SoX.